BXPlus/XCoin/reports/week5.md

 @Laura Galindo

-This week I mainly analysed in
+This week I mainly analysed in depth the code written by the Blockchain team, to be able to edit it next week.
+This involved doing some (more) research, and asking specific questions to a fellow team member about his coding of the blockchain.

 @Youssef Chaabouni